cast iron bakeware

-Several items that cannot be used on the stovetop are simply too big to fit on a standard stovetop and therefore will not heat evenly.
+The items not listed here are not designed for the stovetop; they're simply too big to fit on a standard stovetop and therefore will not heat evenly.
 The others, if heated unevenly on the stove, can warp.
-Whole minimal, it is noticeable and can cause the item to wobble.
+While minimal, it is noticeable and can cause the item to wobble.

 For more information on the differences between our old and new designs, check out this article.
 Read the article

 - Keep the bakeware dry and seasoned so it can last a lifetime.

 - Remove silicone grips when washing and make sure that both the bakeware and grips are completely dry.
 Any moisture will cause rust.